punith1006/gulfood_replit/replit.md

 - **Visitors**: After event registration, continue using AI features for meeting schedules, exhibit guidance, and event navigation
 - **Exhibitors**: After exhibitor registration, access AI bot for event insights, competitor analysis, and market intelligence

-**Organizer Dashboard:**
-- Analytics dashboard currently open to all users
-- May implement exclusive access controls in future for DWTC staff (contains sensitive analytical data)
+**Role-Based Dashboard Access:**
+- **Analytics Dashboard** is exclusively available to users who select "Organizer" role in Faris
+- Non-organizers see locked state with prompt to select organizer role
+- Navigation bar shows "Analytics" link only for organizers
+- Role selection persists throughout session and can be changed anytime
+- Provides DWTC staff exclusive access to sensitive registration metrics and engagement analytics

 ## User Preferences